AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 1: Understand template type deduction

+- During template type deduction, arguments that are references are treated as non-references, i.e., their reference-ness is ignored.
+- When deducing types for universal reference parameters, lvalue arguments get special treatment.
+- When deducing types for by-value parameters, const and/or volatile arguments are treated as non-const and non-volatile.
+- During template type deduction, arguments that are array or function names decay to pointers, unless they’re used to initialize references.

 If you’re willing to overlook a pinch of pseudocode, we can think of a function template as looking like this:
 ```
 template <typename T>